nathimel/citesim/README.md

-# Similarity to previous research optimizes for citations
+# Density, asymmetry and citation dynamics in scientific literature.

-This repository accompanies XXX.
+This repository accompanies the following paper:

-N.B.: this readme will be more documented soon.
+Imel, Nathaniel and Hafen, Zachary.
+Density, asymmetry and citation dynamics in scientific literature. https://arxiv.org/abs/2506.23366

 ## Data